Skip to main content

 Requests components are a way to interact with the current HTTP request being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.

-To generate new requests you may use the apiato:generate:request interactive command:
+To generate new requests, you may use the apiato:make:request interactive command:

 Read Porto SAP Documentation (#Requests).